Wrights Lake Rock Climbing

 BETA PHOTO: Wrights Lake overview.
 The Main Wall is on the lef...

-Wright's Lake has been a recently discovered "secret" that has been in the making for almost 20 years.
+Wrights Lake has been in the making for several decades.
 Currently, the 25 or so established routes are mostly intermediate to difficult (5.10 and harder), though the potential for many many more routes of all ranges exists.
 Bouldering is also plentiful in the campground, and throughout the park.
-This secluded area sits North of Highway 50 just a little past Kyburz, which is a few miles before Lover's Leap.
+This secluded area sits north of Highway 50 just a little past Kyburz, which is a few miles west of Lover's Leap.

-Clean granite is the only rock you'll find, and looks and climbs a lot like Echo Pass though in a more Half Dome Granite slabby location.
-Speaking of clean - this is the cleanest area I've ever been to for a base area.
+Clean granite is the only rock you'll find, and looks and climbs a lot like Echo Pass though in a more Half Dome granite slabby location.
+Speaking of clean - this is the cleanest area I've ever been to for a base camp.
 Let's keep it that way!
 Pack out what you bring in, and don't cause undue distress to the surrounding wilderness.

-You can camp for $16 a night in the campground down by the lake, or for those on a budget, you can camp either at Lover's Leap (with a bathroom) or at Phantom Spires (about 20 minutes away) for free.
+You can camp for $16 a night in the campground down by the lake, or for those on a budget, you can camp either at Lover's Leap (with a bathroom) or at Phantom Spires (without) for free.

-Traditional and run out sport routes are currently in the 80+ range in height, and without rappelling into some sections, top-roping is logistically quite difficult.
+Traditional and run out sport routes are currently in the 80+ foot range in height, and without rappelling into some sections, toproping is logistically quite difficult.
 A convenient walk-off descends the gully to the left of the main rock formation, and most bouldering rocks have simple walk-offs.

 Continue using the directions below.

 Head approximately 20 miles West on Highway 50, 4.1 miles past the small town of Strawberry (and Lover's Leap), to Wrights Lake Road, which is a right turn, though the sign is either missing or hard to see heading West.
 Continue using the directions below.